US: Chapter 11

-In instances where additional liquidity beyond the use of cash collateral is necessary, the debtor will need to obtain debtor-in-possession financing (DIP financing).
-DIP financing is post-petition credit that is usually secured by a 'priming lien' (a lien senior to existing liens held by prepetition lenders) or liens on other unencumbered assets.
+In instances where additional liquidity beyond the use of cash collateral is necessary, the debtor will need to obtain debtor-in-possession (DIP) financing.
+DIP financing is post-petition credit that is usually secured by a priming lien (a lien senior to existing liens held by pre-petition lenders) or liens on other unencumbered assets.
 A debtor may grant a priming lien as part of the DIP financing if it is unable to obtain unsecured or junior secured debt and the secured creditor either consents or receives adequate protection.
 In many cases, DIP financing may be provided by an existing lender that does not want a third-party lender to step in and prime its lien.

 Significantly, DIP financing claims are entitled to super-priority administrative expense status.
 Administrative expense claims must be paid under the Chapter 11 plan in order for the debtor to exit Chapter 11 (unless the lender agrees otherwise) and ahead of most other creditors.

-One of the key benefits of Chapter 11 is the debtor's ability to sell its assets 'free and clear' of all liens, claims and other encumbrances.
+One of the key benefits of Chapter 11 is the debtor’s ability to sell its assets free and clear of all liens, claims and other encumbrances.
 The encumbrances would then attach to the sale proceeds.
-A debtor seeking to sell substantially all of its assets in a '363 sale' (pursuant to section 363 of the Bankruptcy Code) will usually seek bankruptcy court approval of a competitive bidding and auction process to obtain the highest or otherwise best price for its assets and thereby maximise value for all creditors.
-If the debtor is aware of a serious bidder, it may designate the bidder as the 'stalking horse', whose bid sets the minimum price for its assets.
-Competing offers then must be higher or otherwise better than the bid proposed by the stalking horse.
-One of the benefits of being designated the stalking horse is that, in many cases, it is entitled to reimbursement of expenses and a 'break-up fee' if the debtor ultimately chooses another bidder.
-These 'bid protections' are intended to compensate the stalking horse for conducting diligence and participation, without which the debtor may not have obtained a higher or better purchase price for its assets.
-A secured lender with an allowed secured claim seeking to participate as a bidder for the debtor's assets may 'credit bid' the amount of its prepetition secured debt.
+A debtor seeking to sell substantially all of its assets in a 363 sale (pursuant to section 363 of the Bankruptcy Code) will usually seek bankruptcy court approval of a competitive bidding and auction process to obtain the highest or otherwise best offer for its assets and thereby maximise value for all creditors.
+If the debtor is aware of a serious bidder, it may designate the bidder as the stalking horse, whose bid sets the minimum price for its assets.
+Competing offers must then be higher or otherwise better than the bid proposed by the stalking horse.
+One of the benefits of being designated the stalking horse is that, in many cases, it is entitled to reimbursement of expenses (usually a capped amount) and a break-up fee (typically between 1 per cent and 3 per cent of the purchase price) if the debtor ultimately chooses another bidder.
+These bid protections are intended to compensate the stalking horse for conducting diligence and participation, without which the debtor may not have obtained a higher or better purchase price for its assets.
+A secured lender with an allowed secured claim seeking to participate as a bidder for the debtor’s assets may credit bid the amount of its pre-petition secured debt.

 A claim under the Bankruptcy Code includes a right to payment, regardless of whether the right is reduced to judgment, liquidated, unliquidated, fixed, contingent, matured, unmatured, disputed, undisputed, legal, equitable, secured or unsecured.
-Creditors who have a claim as of the petition date should file a 'proof of claim' identifying the amount and basis for their claim.
-The deadline to file a proof of claim, generally referred to as the 'bar date', is established by bankruptcy court order.
-The debtor and its advisers will then review all filed claims and object to allowance of any claims that are duplicative, misclassified or unsupported by the debtor's books and records, for example.
-A creditor who agrees with the amount of its scheduled claim is not required to file a proof of claim (unless the claim is scheduled as disputed, contingent or unliquidated).
+Creditors who have a claim as of the petition date should file a proof of claim identifying the amount and basis for their claim.
+The deadline to file a proof of claim, generally referred to as the bar date, is established by bankruptcy court order.
+The debtor and its advisers will then review all filed claims and object to allowance of any claims that are duplicative, misclassified or unsupported by the debtor’s books and records, for example.
+A creditor who agrees with the amount of its scheduled claim generally is not required to file a proof of claim (unless the claim is scheduled as disputed, contingent or unliquidated).

-Administrative expense claims must be paid first, before unsecured priority claims or general unsecured claims.
+Administrative expense claims must be paid before unsecured priority claims or general unsecured claims.
 Administrative claims include professional fees, claims for goods and services provided during the post-petition period, and other actual, necessary costs and expenses of preserving the estate.
-Priority claims include certain prepetition wages and employee benefits (both of which are subject to a statutory cap) and taxes.
+Priority claims include certain pre-petition wages and employee benefits (both of which are subject to a statutory cap, adjusted periodically for inflation) and certain taxes.
 General unsecured claims have a lower priority, and these claims may not be paid until the higher priority claims are paid in full.
-Equity interests are generally the lowest priority and therefore will not receive a distribution until general unsecured claims are paid in full and only then if there are any remaining assets.
+Equity interests have the lowest priority and, therefore, will not receive a distribution until general unsecured claims are paid in full and only then if there are any remaining assets.